jdonley/SoundZone_Tools/README.md

 _interpFromVal_2D.m_ | INTERPFROMVAL_2D This function will interpolate from desired z-axis values and return the interpolation indices for them in the y-axis
+_interpVal.m_ | INTERPVAL This function will interpolate from desired arbitrarily spaced index values _interpVal_2D.m_ | INTERPVAL_2D This function will interpolate from desired abitrarily spaced index values in a 2D array _invFIR.m_ |
+_invimplms.m_ | syntax inv=invimplms(den,n,d)
+_invSweepFFT.m_ | INVSWEEPFFT Summary of this function goes here _IRcompactingKirkebyFilter.m_ | COMPACTINGKIRKEBYFILTER
-_interpVal.m_ | INTERPVAL This function will interpolate from desired arbitrarily spaced index values _interpVal_2D.m_ | INTERPVAL_2D This function will interpolate from desired abitrarily spaced index values in a 2D array _MiKTeX_FNDB_Refresh.m_ | MiKTeX_FNDB_Refresh Function to refresh the File Name DataBase in MiKTeX _pesq2.m_ | PESQ objective speech quality measure _pesq3.m_ | PESQ3 A wrapper for the objective Perceptual Evaluation of Speech Quality measure _pesq_mex_vec.m_ | PESQ_MEX_VEC Accepts vectors for a mex compiled version of the objective Perceptual Evaluation of Speech Quality measure
+_LTASS.m_ | LTASS Computes the Long-Term Average Speech Spectrum from a folder of _MiKTeX_FNDB_Refresh.m_ | MiKTeX_FNDB_Refresh Function to refresh the File Name DataBase in MiKTeX _octaveBandMean.m_ | OCTAVEBANDMEAN Given a magnitude spectrum this function will calculate the _pesq2.m_ | PESQ objective speech quality measure _pesq3.m_ | PESQ3 A wrapper for the objective Perceptual Evaluation of Speech Quality measure _pesq_mex_vec.m_ | PESQ_MEX_VEC Accepts vectors for a mex compiled version of the objective Perceptual Evaluation of Speech Quality measure
-_showTimeToCompletion.m_ | SHOWTIMETOCOMPLETION Prints the time to completion and expected finish of a looped simulation based on linear extrapolation.
+_shapeSpectrum.m_ | SHAPESPECTRUM This function will shape an input signal to the given _showTimeToCompletion.m_ | SHOWTIMETOCOMPLETION Prints the time to completion and expected finish of a looped simulation based on linear extrapolation.
+_sineSweepLin.m_ | SINESWEEP_LIN Summary of this function goes here
 _STI.m_ | STI Calculation of the Speech Transmission Index (STI) _STI_BandFilters.m_ | STI_BandFilters Calculation of the Speech Transmission Index (STI) Band _stoi.m_ | STOI The Short-Time Objective Intelligibility measure